bornroyal/capstone/README.md

 ### Executive Summary

 This application utilizes various technologies listed below.
 It begins by connecting to the individuals computer webcam and then snapping a picture of the individuals face.
 If webcam is not assesible , an individual can upload an image in the form of .jpg or png.
 It then recognizes which regions in the picture are indicative of skin color and extracts the pixel-based color and finds the dominant colors.
-It does this through naive Bayes Classifier using the Guassian Distribution.
+It does this through unsupervised learning including K-Means Clustering Algorithm.
 After extracting the colors in the form of RGB, the values are then compared to a dataset with over 3,000 foundation shades and it will recommend a foundation that is most similar.
 The recommender is using cosine similarity of the hex values of the skin compared to the dataset of foundations.